Kurt Newman, M.D., President and Chief Executive Officer, is a surgeon and recognized leader in pediatric health, nationally and in Washington, D.C.

 Dr. Newman joined Children’s National as a surgical fellow in 1984 and became Surgeon-In-Chief and Senior Vice President for the Joseph E. Robert, Jr. Center for Surgical Care in 2003.
 He was instrumental in developing the vision for the Sheikh Zayed Institute for Pediatric Surgical Innovation at Children’s National, inspired by the bold vision of making surgery for children minimally invasive and pain-free.
 When the Institute was created in 2009 through a transformational $150 million gift, Dr. Newman served as its founding Vice President.

-Currently Dr. Newman serves as the Chair of the Children’s Hospital Association Leadership Committee on Advocacy and Policy and as a member of the Board of Trustees.
+Currently, Dr. Newman serves as the Chair of the Children’s Hospital Association Leadership Committee on Advocacy and Policy and as a member of the Board of Trustees.
 He is also a member of the Board of Directors for the District of Columbia Hospital Association and a member of the Commonwealth Council on Childhood Success in Virginia.
-In addition, Dr. Newman serves on the Board of the Economic Club of Washington, Greater Washington Board of Trade, Federal City Council, DC Chamber of Commerce, and Fight for Children.
-Previously, he served as a Board Member of Commissioners of The Joint Commission, a member of the Board of Governors of the American Pediatric Surgical Association, and as Chair of the Surgery Section of the American Academy of Pediatrics.
+In addition, Dr. Newman serves on the board of the Economic Club of Washington, Greater Washington Board of Trade, Federal City Council, D.C.
+Chamber of Commerce and Fight for Children.
+Previously, he served as a board member of Commissioners of The Joint Commission, a member of the Board of Governors of the American Pediatric Surgical Association, and as Chair of the Surgery Section of the American Academy of Pediatrics.

 Dr. Newman is a Professor of Surgery and Pediatrics at the George Washington University School of Medicine and Public Health.
 He is a graduate of the University of North Carolina at Chapel Hill and received his medical education at Duke University.
 He completed his surgical residency at the Brigham and Women's Hospital and also served as the Arthur Tracy Cabot Fellow at Harvard Medical School.